Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/16

+Today, my plan is to do some network in the morning, and then do some coding in the afternoon.
+I need to find another batch of people who might want to refer me to their company, and then do a POC for gapless playback using the webaudio API - perhaps do the tutorials on the MDN docs and then see how do to the next thing.
+I really want a job now.
+It's my third week, and I'm ready to get back to work soon.
+It'll be the holidays, and then it'll be time to get back to work.
+My plan is also to do the uber coding challeng.

 ## 11/15

 The technical specification for Theorizer is hashed out and printing at the theorizer Repo.
 My tasks now are to either find a full time job or win a grant to develop Theorizer.
 Additionally, I'm taking a look at IMSLP.org's open source project to create gapless playback in their media player.